Skip to content Skip to footer

 Brief info

-Friso’s research focuses on the regulation of online platforms—and technology more broadly—under antitrust law and sectoral regulation.
-His work has resulted in numerous international publications and presentations.
+Friso’s research focuses on how to regulate the digital economy in a way that promotes innovation.
+His work has resulted in numerous international publications and presentations, and his thesis won the Concurrences Ph.D.
+Award (2022).
 In addition, Friso edits the CoRe Blog and hosts the Monopoly Attack podcast.
-He has taught competition law at a variety of institutions including KU Leuven, the London School of Economics, Erasmus University (Rotterdam), Waseda University (Tokyo) and the University of Trento (Italy).
+He has taught competition law at a variety of institutions including KU Leuven, the London School of Economics, Erasmus University (Rotterdam), Waseda University (Tokyo) and the University of Trento.

 Dynamic Competition Initiative